AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 **Conversion events are unavailable and [!UICONTROL Attribution] is grayed out**

+This can occur for three reasons:

+1. **Conversion tracking is not enabled.** Your [!DNL AMC] Advertiser account may not have conversion tracking configured.
+Navigate to your AMC Advertiser account and verify that conversion events are being tracked for the relevant campaigns.
-[!DNL AMC] discovers conversion events dynamically from your instance.
-If none are listed, your [!DNL AMC] instance may not have any recorded conversion events, and attribution reporting is not available.
+2. **No recorded conversion events.** Even with tracking enabled, your [!DNL AMC] instance may not have recorded any conversion events yet.
+3. **Aggregation threshold not met.** [!DNL AMC] applies a minimum threshold to conversion data.
+If a conversion event type does not have a sufficient number of occurrences, it will not be returned and will not appear in the list.

 **Conversions appear lower than expected**